\

 • Return values will be INTEGER or LONG value types only.

-• Use the / normal division operator for SINGLE or DOUBLE floating decimal point return values.
+• Use the / normal division operator for floating point return values.

 • Division and multiplication operations are performed before addition and subtraction in QBasic's order of operations.